eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 without getting involved in the development of the actual training.

 The DAC shall promote these efforts in general terms, through a long-running advertising campaign described below.
-Through this campaign, it shall also recruit the learning champions, a group of volunteers representative of different parts of the organization.
+Part of this campaign shall aim to recruit the learning champions, a group of volunteers representative of different parts of the organization.
 Through interviews with the learning champions, once or twice per year, the comity shall attempt to capture the